fbpx Free Estimate

 Winterizing your home properly can ensure that your interior temperature stays comfortable during the cold winter months while maximizing energy efficiency.
 The most common causes of energy loss during the winter are air leaks and insufficient insulation.
 Here are a few key steps that we recommend to winterize your home.

-Inspect Your Roof
+Inspect Home for Roof Damage

 Look for damaged, loose, or missing shingles that may cause leaks as well as shingles that are curling, lifting or buckling.
 Make note of any worn-out seals around vent pipes and chimneys as well.
 You may want to consider having your roof inspected by a professional.
+This will allow roofing contractors to provide their expert opinion and point of view based on any current damage to the roof components on or in your home.

-Seal Any Air Leaks
+Seal Any Air Leaks and Drafts

 If there are cracks, joints, leaky ducts, or other openings in your home that allow warm air to leak out and cold air to seep in, your heating system will be forced to work overtime.